Tiana Fuller

 Tiana Charlie Fuller (born 28 July 2008) is an Australian professional soccer player who plays as a forward for A-League Women club Central Coast Mariners.

 Club career

 National Premier League Women's (NPLW)

 Fuller began playing senior level club football in the New South Wales National Premier League Women's competition during the 2024 season, making 25 appearances for Football NSW Institute.

 In June 2025, Fuller was a mid-season signing with New South Wales club, Sydney Olympic FC for the second half of the 2025 season.

+In May 2026, Fuller linked up with New South Wales National Premier League Club, NWS Spirit FC for the second half of the 2026 season.

 A-League Women

 Fuller signed her first professional contract with A-League Women team Central Coast Mariners in September 2024.

 On 30 November 2024, at the age of 16 years and 125 days, Fuller became the youngest debutant and goal scorer for the Central Coast Mariners when she made her league debut after entering as a substitute in the Round 5 match against Canberra United at Industree Group Stadium.
 Fuller scored her debut goal in the 63rd minute, just four minutes after taking the field.
 The Central Coast Mariners went on to win the match 2–1.

 Fuller made her starting line-up debut for Central Coast Mariners on 26 January 2025 against Wellington Phoenix in which she was the only scorer of the match after hitting the back of the net in the 54th minute.

 Fuller took part in Central Coast Mariners penalty shoot-out win over Melbourne Victory in the 2024/25 A-League Women's Grand Final after entering the match as a substitute in the 86th minute.
 Fuller took the first of the Central Coast Mariners five successful penalty shots securing the Championship.